Acellera/htmd/doc/source/tutorials/system-prep/08-protein-rna.md

 show3d(mol)
 ```

 NMR depositions ship as an **ensemble**: 1AUD has 31 conformers.
-The downstream prep / parameterisation / build pipeline works on a single frame at a time, so we keep frame 0.
+The downstream prep / parameterization / build pipeline works on a single frame at a time, so we keep frame 0.
 Pick a different frame, or run the prep on each frame separately, depending on your study design.

 ## Step 2 - Segment